percona/percona-server/doc/source/management/changed_page_tracking.rst

 User statements for handling the XtraDB changed page bitmaps
 ============================================================

-In |Percona Server| :rn:`5.6.11-60.3` new statements have been introduced for handling the changed page bitmap tracking.
+New statements have been introduced for handling the changed page bitmap tracking.
 All of these statements require ``SUPER`` privilege.

  * ``FLUSH CHANGED_PAGE_BITMAPS`` - this statement can be used for synchronous bitmap write for immediate catch-up with the log checkpoint.
 This is used by innobackupex to make sure that XtraBackup indeed has all the required data it needs.
  * ``RESET CHANGED_PAGE_BITMAPS`` - this statement will delete all the bitmap log files and restart the bitmap log file sequence.